Skip to main content

 @in

-Usable in args only.
+Usable in script and args only.

 The @in(index) token will be replaced with a single path, derived from inputs by numerical index.
 If a glob pattern is referenced by index, the glob will be used as-is, instead of returning the expanded list of files.